Liaobaatar

+Liaobaatar is an extinct genus of multituberculate mammal known from the lower Cretaceous of what is now China.
+The genus contains a single species, Liaobaatar changi.

 Etymology

-The name Liaobaatar indicates the site where the material referred to this genus has been discovered, the Province of Liaoning in China, plus the Mongolian suffix "baatar"= hero often used for multituberculates classification.
+The generic name Liaobaatar indicates the site where the material referred to this genus has been discovered, the Province of Liaoning in China, plus the Mongolian suffix "baatar", meaning 'hero', often used for multituberculate genus names.